Cart Abandonment: What Is It, Why It Happens & How to Recover From It

 Turned Abandoned Carts Into Sales

 And that’s it!
-We hope you enjoyed this guide to shopping cart abandonment.
+I hope you enjoyed this guide to shopping cart abandonment.
 If you did, you might want to check out these other helpful articles:

 And don’t forget that OptinMonster can help you stop abandoning visitors in their tracks!
 Our onsite marketing campaigns let you show the right offers to the right people at the right time.